WednesdaySP/ShoeShop/README.md

 # Shoe Shop

-"Experience the essence of simplicity with the Nike shoe-centric e-commerce app.
+Experience the essence of simplicity with the Nike shoe-centric e-commerce app.
 Explore a curated selection of the finest Nike footwear, seamlessly add items to your cart, and effortlessly remove them.
-With a clean and intuitive user interface, indulge in a smooth shopping journey tailored for your convenience."
+With a clean and intuitive user interface, indulge in a smooth shopping journey tailored for your convenience.

 <img src="https://github.com/WednesdaySP/ShoeShop/assets/122176467/80813719-fa84-4b24-9f64-c9dd35a8f910" width="300">